 If there are brands that your company admires, watch them.
 See what they’re doing and try to build upon their strong points.
 Feel free to look at brands outside of your industry.
 Their strategies may be helpful for the very things you want to accomplish.

-Thanks to Alison Zarella for an insightful presentation on Facebook strategies.
+Thanks to Alison Zarella for an insightful presentation on Facebook tips and strategies.